smnitro555/JoystickTest/README.md

 # JoystickTest

 This app is designed to showcase two joysticks and have two values generated from them, an X Percentage (positive and negative) and a Y Percentage (positive and negative) from the JoystickView Class.
-This is how the UI looks so far: